Khodor-Hassoun/money-hound/README.md

 > Money Hound is an accounting and project management website that helps companies handle their employees, projects and finances
 >
-> There are 3 user types.
+> There are 2 user types.
 The owner who can add employees, create projects and moniter the companies finances.
-The project manager who can be responsible for multiple projects and are able to add employees to their team.
+The project manager who can be responsible for multiple projects and is able to add colleagues to their team.

 ### User Stories